 Leave of absence applies to students admitted to the master's or doctoral degree who wish to discontinue work toward the degree for a specified period of time due to exigent circumstances.
 Leave of absence may be granted by the academic program, which then notifies the Graduate School.
 If the student has begun thesis or dissertation and is under the continuous enrollment requirement, a waiver of continuous enrollment must also be requested and approved by the Graduate School.
 Degree requirements and graduation must be completed within the appropriate time limit for completion of the degree.
-(See "Time Limitations" in the master's degree requirements sections of this catalog.)
+(See "Time Limitations")